grokpodcast/site/README.md

 bundle install --path=_vendor --binstubs
 ```
 Just remember to always call `bin/<comand>`, like `bin/jekyll`, `bin/rake` when using binstubs.

-Given the fact that we are using a forked version of Jekyll, I would recommend to use binstubs, or project specific gemsets if you're using RVM, .rvmrc is already on .gitignore.

 ## Generate the static site